veres-one/docs.veres.one/docs/agreements/maintainer.md

 Service Provider, the Client agrees to compensate the Service Provider for the services rendered as follows:

-Payment shall be made to Veres One LLC on a monthly basis per the funding allocation model as determined on a yearly basis by the Board of Governors.
+Payment shall be made to Blockchain Architectural Services LLC on a monthly basis per the funding allocation model as determined on a yearly basis by the Board of Governors.
 Service Provider's fees for the services specified in Paragraph 2, above, and for any additional services, will be communicated to the Board of Governors before yearly funding allocation decisions are made.